-It is the policy of Edmonds Community College (EdCC) to provide educationally-related work assignments for student volunteers and interns.
-While performing his or her assigned duties, a college volunteer is an agent of the college; therefore, college volunteers must abide by all college policies that govern conduct and standards, safety requirements, financial responsibility, and confidentiality.
+It is the policy of Edmonds Community College to provide volunteer opportunities and to provide educationally-related work assignments for student volunteers and interns.
+While performing their assigned duties, a college volunteer is an agent of the college; therefore, college volunteers must abide by all college policies that govern conduct and standards, safety requirements, financial responsibility, and confidentiality.

 Individuals shall be considered volunteers only when their services are offered freely and without pressure of coercion, direct or implied, from the college.
 All volunteer opportunities must be entered into without promise or expectation of compensation, future employment, or other tangible benefit.
 Volunteers do not supplant college employees.

 The following procedures are required to ensure compliance with college policies.
-All volunteers must follow this procedure.
+All volunteers and supervisors of volunteers must follow these procedures.

 Selecting and Engaging a Volunteer

-- Are responsible for determining whether or not to solicit or accept volunteers and for assuring that a volunteering individual has adequate experience, qualifications, and training for the task he or she will be asked to perform.
+- Are responsible for determining whether or not to solicit or accept volunteers and for ensuring that volunteers have adequate experience, qualifications, and training for the task they will be asked to perform.

-- Must complete a description of volunteer services to the Human Resources Office with a Volunteer Personnel Action Form (PAF).
+- Must provide a description of volunteer services to the Human Resources Office.

-- If the volunteer is under 18, a completed Parental Consent form must be submitted with the PAF.
+- If the volunteer is under 18, provide a completed Parent/School Authorization in addition to the volunteer packet.

-- Must inform volunteer of relevant college policies.
+- Must inform the volunteer of relevant college policies.

 Human Resources/Payroll Offices:

-- Must sign and adhere to the volunteer agreement.
+Must sign and adhere to the volunteer packet.
+The volunteer packet includes:

 Dismissal of Volunteer